toilets4london/PublicToiletDataFetcher/README.md

 To add new toilets, I simply POST the new batch of toilets to the Api for integration into the database.

 Some of the web scraping scripts are semi-manual, meaning that they require me to use Google Maps or similar to find the lat / lng coordinates for the address.
-This occurs when councils do not add lat / lng coordinates to their website (for example as they do not display a map) and don't offer full, geocodable addresses (for example if the toilet is in a park)
+This occurs when councils do not add lat / lng coordinates to their website (for example as they do not display a map) and don't offer full, geocodable addresses (for example if the toilet is in a park).

 You can see the outputs of all the scripts in the Data/ directory.
-These outputs are what I will use to compare when I next run the scripts to keep the Api updated.
+These outputs are what I will use to compare when I next run the scripts to keep the API updated.
+Git diffs help a lot with this.

 ## What should I run to get the toilet data output shown in the Data/ directory?

 Look at DataPipeline.py for a list of functions that can be called, one from each datasource-specific file, that extract toilets from the datasource and saves the extracted data to the Data/ directory.

-## Processing
+## Output format

 - Data should be processed to end up in the following format, so that it can be uploaded to the toilets4london API